ABOUT DON OWENS

 Al Boenker is nothing less than a marketing genius and his “Thanks Al” campaign that I said would never work was massively successful long before I arrived.
 While with the agency we executed great campaigns like, “I am the Middle Man”, “Insurance Companies are Stupid”, and “Had You at Howdy.”

 In addition, we had a kick-butt grassroots marketing campaign.
 Al and Quad Boenker both raced for the National Pro Formula Mazda Series.
 We used the racing theme in our marketing of insurance.
 Imagine the impact we had at large local events with a graphic covered big rig, large video screens, show cars on display and a staff of marketing interns dressed in Al Boenker race gear.
 It was incredible!

 In my years with ABI we grew our sales exponentially.
 It was an exciting time of growth and the agency still thrives today and is unlike any independent agency in the United States.
 In the early 2000’s Al Boenker Insurance was the largest insurance advertiser in the DFW market.
-Today with companies like GEICO spending $900 million in advertising that is impossible to match, yet ABI continues to grow their sales and influence.
+Today with companies like GEICO spending $1.5 billion annually in advertising that is impossible to match, yet ABI continues to grow their sales and influence.